 Finding out that you need surgery is scary.
 It’s even more overwhelming when the body part that needs surgical intervention is a large joint, such as your hips.

-However, when hip pain is preventing you from doing basic things, such as walking, sitting, and going up and down stairs, continuing to put off surgery may not be a viable option.
+However, when hip pain prevents you from doing basic things, such as walking, sitting, and going up and downstairs, continuing to put off surgery may not be a viable option.

 Basic Hip Anatomy and Traditional Hip Replacement Surgery

 Our femurs (thigh bones) are connected to the pelvis (hip bones) by two ball-and-socket joints, with the “ball” being the top portion of the femur (also called the femoral head).
 On healthy hips, the femoral heads fit perfectly into the “sockets” (also called the acetabulum) on the pelvis.

 Both the ball and the socket are covered in cartilage, which prevents friction between the bones when a person moves their legs.

 When a person undergoes a traditional hip replacement surgery, the entire hip joint is removed and replaced with either metal or durable plastic components.
 Anterior hip replacement surgery is significantly less invasive.